 Holes or cracks in the ductwork allow air to escape and moisture to enter your house.
 Consequently, it causes indoor humidity levels to increase, even when the AC is running.
 Hire an expert to inspect your leaking ductwork and repair it to reduce humidity levels and make your home more comfortable.

 We have a team of licensed professionals to repair your AC unit and help keep your home comfortable.
 Our specialists are well-known throughout Southwest Florida for providing heating repairs, maintenance services, and home automation systems.
-Call Gulf Shore Cooling, Inc today for professional and quick help if your AC unit is making your home too humid.
+Call Gulf Shore Cooling, LLC today for professional and quick help if your AC unit is making your home too humid.